On This Page

 Vision-Language Model Integration

 GPT-4o and GPT-4.1 demonstrate layout reasoning capabilities through unified vision-language understanding, performing spatial relationship analysis like connecting headers to related paragraphs and interpreting chart layouts contextually.
+The advantage of vision-language models lies in their ability to understand documents holistically, leveraging natural language understanding of text content alongside visual element detection.

 Transformer-Based Architectures

 GLM-OCR uses CogViT visual encoder optimized for documents rather than generic images, processing 1.86 PDF pages per second while maintaining hierarchical structure detection and table preservation capabilities.
+Transformer architectures provide significant advantages over traditional convolutional approaches through their ability to model long-range dependencies across document pages and understand contextual relationships between elements.

 Object Detection Models